iloaiza/QuantumMAMBO.jl/README.md

 [1] - I. Loaiza, A. Marefat Khah, N. Wiebe, and A. F. Izmaylov, Reducing molecular electronic Hamiltonian simulation cost for Linear Combination of Unitaries approaches.
 Quantum Sci.
 Technol.
 8 (3) 035019, 2023.

-[2] - I. Loaiza, A. F. Izmaylov, Reducing the molecular electronic Hamiltonian encoding costs on quantum computers by symmetry shifts. arXiv:2304.13772, 2023.
+[2] - I. Loaiza, A. F. Izmaylov, Block-Invariant Symmetry Shift: Preprocessing technique for second-quantized Hamiltonians to improve their decompositions to Linear Combination of Unitaries. arXiv:2304.13772, 2023.

 ## Code collaborators
 	- Ignacio Loaiza (@iloaiza)